timahoney/decaf/README.md

 </script>
 ```

+## Differences from JavaScript

+There are a few major differences in the DOM API for Ruby.

-Run a Ruby script on a page using `<script type=‘text/ruby’>`.
-The DOM API will be in `underscore_case` instead of `camelCase`.
+- Methods and attributes are specified in `underscore_case` instead of `camelCase`.

-### Callbacks and listeners
-The DOM API uses anonymous functions for callbacks and listeners.
-In Ruby, we use a `Proc` or a block.
+- The `window` variable is accessible from only the top-most scope.
+Elsewhere you can use the global `$window`.
+- Ruby accepts a `Proc` or a block for anonymous functions.
+For example:

 ```ruby
 # Ruby with explicit Procs